AAzxc321/ai-workflow-setup/research/other/matt-diggity.md

 - **URL:** https://diggitymarketing.com/reddit-engagement-case-study/
 - **Date:** 2026-04-20
 - **Source type:** Case study
-- **Annotation:** Matt Diggity explains how a technology company used Reddit engagement to increase referral traffic and strengthen authority signals.
+- **Annotation:** Case study showing how a technology company used Reddit engagement to increase referral traffic and strengthen authority signals.
 The case study frames Reddit as a credibility engine that influences both human discovery and AI search discovery.
 - **Relevance:** Strong source for understanding how AI search visibility can depend on third-party communities, not only owned website content.
 It is especially useful for studying off-site trust signals and community-driven authority.

 ### 2. How Search-Focused Digital PR Drove a 750% Revenue Increase and 300+ Press Placements